rfairburn/salt-nagios-formula/README.rst

 nagios
 =======

 Salt formula to set up and manage nagios and nrpe.
-This formula has fuctionality to automatically generate checks based upon hosts with nagios.nrpe configured.
-Please note that this functionality relies heavily on a salt mine being configured at a minimum with grains.items.

 .. note::

     See the full `Salt Formulas installation and usage instructions
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.
+    This formula has fuctionality to automatically generate checks based upon hosts with nagios.nrpe configured.
+    This functionality relies heavily on a salt mine being configured at a minimum with grains.items.

 Available states
 ================